P4ti3nn3/USB-Armory-Setup/Auto-conf/README.md

     cd /home/usbarmory/armory-utils
     ./step3

-It will take a few time
+It will take a few time but a menu will show up, the base configuration is `complete security` so select it, it will reboot the Armory so after the reboot, reconnect to it and do :

+    sudo su -
+    cd /home/usbarmory/.usbmountRepo
+    ./step4